“Sarene had never married — it was illogical to believe two people could remain compatible for a lifetime …” (Robert Jordan, Lord of Chaos, pg. 489).

 But I’ve got a child with my ex, and I have relationships with members of his family because we were married for 13½ years.
 So he’s part of my life.
 Permanently.

 Actually, we’re pretty good friends.
 We text and talk regularly.
 Our relationship is the best it’s been in probably three years.
-Over Christmas, when I went to collect my son after holiday time with dad, we got together with his parents and had dinner.
+The first Christmas after the divorce, when I went to collect my son after holiday time with dad, we got together with his parents and had dinner.
 Like normal families do.
-We also planned a pretty kick-ass family vacation (just the three of us) to New York in July.
+We also enjoyed a pretty kick-ass family vacation (just the three of us) to New York in July.